Sobriety Court

 What is Sobriety Court?

-Who is eligible for Sobriety Court?
+Who is Eligible for Sobriety Court?

-• Must be a U.S. Citizen or qualified alien.
+• U.S. Citizens or qualified aliens.

 What is the structure of Sobriety Court?